LakeinLove/Mage-The-Awakening/Character Mechanics/Conditions and Tilts/Conditions/Mute.md

 ---

 Any communication must be done through writing, gestures, or hand signs.
-Illness, injury, or supernatural powers can inflict this Condition on a temporary basis.
+Illness, injury, or supernatural powers can inflict this [[Conditions|Condition]] on a temporary basis.